GentleTomZerg/.dotfiles/README.md

 - go to nerfont websites
 - download Jetbrains Mono Nerd Font
 - unzip the zip under ~/.local/share/fonts/
+- NOTE: archlinux can use pacman to download the fonts
+- However, we need to specify where to find the fonts in zshrc

 6. Now we can use i3wm